santhoshpkumar/Behaviour-Cloning-Autonomous-DrivingInSimulator/README.md

 ## MODEL 8

 Post review with subject matter experts it was suggested to add a activation function to each of the fully connected layers.
-I experiments with different activation functions as to sigmoid, tanh, relu, but what gave the most smooth drive on autonomous mode was the elu (exponential linear unit).
-Model 7 did lot of sharp turns, but with these activation added I could see smoothing of the turns and car sticking to a virtual lane.
+I experimented with different activation functions such as sigmoid, tanh, relu, but what gave the most smooth drive on autonomous mode was the elu (exponential linear unit).
+Model 7 did lot of sharp turns, but with these activation added I could see smoothing of the turns and car sticking to a virtual center lane.
 While I stuck to my initial 10 epoch, I saw that the models post 4 epoch had lower training error but the validation error increased, indicating overfitting.
 I saved the model at each epoch and have used the 4 epoch saved parameters as my final model.

 Autonomous drive around the track with constant speed of 9 MPH